LonelyPorter/FantiaLogin/README.md

 # FantiaLogin
 This is an automated login script for getting PT in Fantia

+2021.5.30  The script is currently not working

 ## Reference
 > https://selenium-python.readthedocs.io/index.html